Disruptive Innovation

 While moving through the EAE phased approach for these discrete topics, the industry must also be continually strengthening and expanding its capacity—in the spirit of the EAE strategy—in important areas identified in the roadmap, such as project management performance, supply chain robustness, and recruiting and training the needed workforce of the future.

 Finally, while executing the roadmap, the industry must always look beyond the current phase and proactively address the needs of subsequent phases.
-It must also focus on advancing the lower-level workstreams, not simply the high-level achievements.
+It must also focus on advancing the lower level workstreams, not simply the high-level achievements.

 De-risking Projects for Owners

+In the United States, end users are signing offtake agreements and investing in advanced reactor vendors while states, such as New York, are committing to add new nuclear capacity.
 The parallel goals of accelerating initial deployments, flattening the demand peak for new reactors at a sustainable level of new plants coming online each year, and enabling an early foundation for success will require the industry to achieve near-term and mid-term successes that build the confidence of key stakeholders internal and external to the industry and establish a record of success that the industry can deploy advanced reactors to meet customer expectations.

 Customers of advanced reactors will remain cautious until a firm foundation is established and early mover and early finisher successes strengthen industry expertise and capability.
 Prior to the first projects being completed, customers, investors, and other stakeholders will need to gain confidence through the reduction and mitigation of first-mover risks.
 Developing advanced nuclear project deployment plans that achieve an equitable sharing of risk among customers, suppliers, contractors, financial institutions, and other stakeholders, including financial targets and models that result in cost-competitive products, along with defining the companion project execution and governance models, is a critical need.
 Extensive numbers of lessons learned from evaluations, reports, and recommendations from previous deployment of nuclear technology are available to owners, technology vendors, constructors, contractors, and other stakeholders.
 These recommendations were all developed with the mission to derisk future projects.
-It is imperative in the strategy that industry and owners use these valuable resources.
+It is an imperative in the strategy that industry and owners use these valuable resources.

 Customers of advanced reactors will remain cautious until a firm foundation is established and early mover and early finisher successes strengthen industry expertise and capability.